Revere gets wacky winner in Angels' 3-2 victory over Dodgers

 TRAINER'S ROOM

-Dodgers: SS Corey Seager was out of the starting lineup for the fifth straight game due to a hamstring strain, but manager Dave Roberts expects the star to return Thursday or Friday. ...
+Dodgers: Seager was out of the starting lineup for the fifth straight game due to a hamstring strain, but Roberts expects the star to return Thursday or Friday. ...
 LHP Scott Kazmir threw a bullpen session in Anaheim.

 Angels: Closer Bud Norris will throw a rehab inning in the minors Thursday.
 He has been out for eight days with a sore right knee. ...
 RHP Matt Shoemaker played catch.
 He's coming back slowly from a strained forearm.